Sebobo/Shel.Neos.Schema/Readme.md

 ### I get duplicate results for autocompletion

-This happens when you have the Neos plugin installed in an IntelliJ IDE.
+This happens when you have an older version of the Neos plugin installed in an IntelliJ IDE and you manually set up the schemas in your IDE.
-The plugin also provides some basic autocompletion hints.
+The plugin also provided some basic autocompletion hints in older versions than 1.7.
+After that it referenced the schema in this repository.

-The developer of the plugin plans to use this schema in the future instead.
-Then the duplicates will disappear.

 ## Contribution